 Enhance connection to the community by broadening and strengthening collaboration.
 Accelerate delivery of strategic objectives by working with others, building internal and community capacity in the process.
-Facilitate widespread meaningful involvement.
+Facilitate widespread, meaningful involve-

-$\overline{}$

-MM = M + M $N \vdash \subseteq N$

-WHATV V A 100 7 2 1

-Reinvest in the Partnership for an Economically Vibrant Community in collaboration with community partners such as the Ladysmith Chamber of Commerce, Ladysmith Downtown Business Association and Stz'uminus First Nation

-Partner with Stz'uminus First

-Nation through joint Council and

-Naut'sa Mawt Steering

-Committee meetings.
-Invest in

-initiatives of mutual

-benefit/concern (expanded

-service agreements, south end

-lands, DL 651 and environmental

-restoration of Ladysmith

-Harbour)

-Pursue opportunities for First Nations public art installations and place acknowledgments

-Co-host annual Community-to-Community Forum event

-Update the Memorandum of Understanding with Stz'uminus First Nation

-Took part in a Business Walk to determine business needs and how best to support their success

-The joint Naut's Mawt Steering Committee met regularly in 2016

-Began negotiations on a new Water and Sewer Service Agreement

-Prepared a draft Building Inspection Agreement

-Unveiled Transfer Beach Pictorial and signage for midden

-Held a Community to Community Forum with Chief and Council of Stz'uminus First Nation

-Continue working together to support business development and opportunities

-Continue Naut'sa Mawt Committee meetings (ongoing)

-Explore opportunities for joint stewardship of the Ladysmith Waterfront (2017)

-Implement Water and Sewer Agreement and Building Inspection Agreement (2017)

-Explore opportunities for industrial development in the South Ladysmith area (2019)

-Explore art opportunities related to Canada 150 (2017)

-Hold a community to Community Forum (2017)

-Begin negotiations to update the Memorandum of Understanding and explore opportunities for public celebration when it is signed (2017)
+WHAT WE SAID WE'D DO WHAT WE DID: 2016 LOOKING AHEAD Reinvest in the Partnership for an Economically Vibrant Community in collaboration with community partners such as the Ladysmith Chamber of Commerce, Ladysmith Downtown Business Association and Stz'uminus First Nation Took part in a Business Walk to determine business needs and how best to support their success Continue working together to support business development and opportunities Partner with Stz'uminus First Nation through joint Council and Naut'sa Mawt Steering Committee meetings.
+Invest in initiatives of mutual benefit/concern (expanded service agreements, south end lands, DL 651 and environmental restoration of Ladysmith Harbour) The joint Naut'sa Mawt Steering Committee met regularly in 2016 Began negotiations on a new Water and Sewer Service Agreement Prepared a draft Building Inspection Agreement Continue Naut'sa Mawt Committee meetings (ongoing) Explore opportunities for joint stewardship of the Ladysmith Waterfront (2017) Implement Water and Sewer Agreement and Building Inspection Agreement (2017) Explore opportunities for industrial development in the Pursue opportunities for First Nations public art installations and place acknowledgments Co-host annual Community-to- Unveiled Transfer Beach Pictorial and signage for midden Held a Community to Community South Ladysmith area (2019) Explore art opportunities related to Canada 150 (2017) Hold a community to Community Co-nost annual Community-to- Community Forum event Update the Memorandum of Understanding with Stz'uminus First Nation Forum with Chief and Council of Stz'uminus First Nation Forum (2017) Begin negotiations to update the Memorandum of Understanding and explore opportunities for public celebration when it is signed (2017)